Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

-We define on tree-rooted maps an extension of the ordinary rotation $R$ defined on rooted trees in Section~\ref{sec:rotations}: it acts by moving the root corner to the next corner around the spanning tree, in counterclockwise order; see an example in Figure~\ref{fig:rotation-tree-rooted} (remembering for the third orbit that maps are drawn \emm on the sphere,).
-On tree-rooted maps with $n$ edges, it realizes an action of the cyclic group of order $2n$.
-The rotation $R$ acts similarly on b-trees.
-Given that b-trees with $n+1$ nodes and $b$ buds have $2n+b$ corners, this rotation gives an action of the cyclic group of order $2n+b$ on such trees.
+On tree-rooted maps, we introduce an extension of the ordinary rotation~$R$ that we defined on rooted trees in Section~\ref{sec:rotations}.
+By definition, it acts by moving the root corner to the next corner of the map around the spanning tree, in counterclockwise order; see an example in Figure~\ref{fig:rotation-tree-rooted}.
+(In order to understand why the third orbit has cardinality $2$ only, we have to remember that maps are drawn \emm on the sphere,.)
+On tree-rooted maps with $n$ edges, this extended rotation, which we still denote by~$R$, realises an action of the cyclic group of order~$2n$.
+On the other hand, the rotation~$R$ acts similarly on b-trees.
+Given that b-trees with $n+1$ nodes and $b$ buds have $2n+b$~corners, this rotation gives an action of the cyclic group of order~$2n+b$ on such trees.
+We shall make use of this separate consideration as a step towards the proofs of Theorems~\ref{thm:TMij} and~\ref{thm:TMd}, see Propositions~\ref{prop:BTij} and~\ref{thm:BTd}.